 Room With a View

-The truth is, conservation is a hard thing for almost anyone to pin down—but especially for our younger generations.
-That’s why ACA was thrilled to take on a completely new kind of opportunity, an outreach program with the Philip J. Currie Dinosaur Museum in Grand Prairie.
-The “Conservation Education Room” is just that—a physical space to teach museum-goers already passing through about conservation.
+Conservation is complex, yet it affects each and every one of us.
+It’s especially important for our younger generations to understand.
+That’s why ACA was thrilled to take on a new kind of opportunity, an outreach program with the Philip J. Currie Dinosaur Museum in Grand Prairie.
+The “Conservation Education Room” is exactly that—a physical space to teach kids already passing through about what conservation is, what it means for their futures, and how they can get involved.

-Through freestanding displays, custom digital production displays with voiceover, and stunning photography, kids learn about current conservation challenges in Alberta.
+Through freestanding displays, custom digital production displays, and stunning photography, kids learn about current conservation challenges in Alberta.
 To expand the outreach, we will incorporate a speaker series with help from ACA Member Groups, board members, and ACA staff.
-We’ve signed a five-year memorandum of understanding (MOU) to lease the space and continue to provide new exhibits every year.
+We’ve signed memorandum of understanding (MOU) to lease the space and continue to provide new exhibits every year.